After-sales services during an asset's lifetime: collaborative planning of system upgrades: Effects of the input parameter on the optimal total costs

 \subsection{The effect of the penalty $c_d$ for upgrades outside overhaul moments}

 In previous sections, we already observed that there is a strong dependence on the penalty~$c_d$.
-Whenever this penalty is very small, the optimal policy is the same as in the base case.
-If the base case prescribes to upgrade only at moments that happen to not coincide with the overhaul moments, then this holds for all sufficiently small penalty values of $c_d$.
-If there is a relatively high penalty $c_d>0$, it would be very costly to execute upgrades outside overhaul moments, and hence it would not be optimal to do so.
+Whenever this penalty is very small, the optimal policy is the same as in the base case. {To be specific,} if the base case prescribes to upgrade only at moments that happen to not coincide with the overhaul moments, then this {also} holds for all sufficiently small penalty values of $c_d$.
+If there is a relatively high penalty $c_d$, it would be very costly to execute upgrades outside overhaul moments, and hence it would not be optimal to do so.
 In fact, whenever it is optimal to only execute upgrades during overhauls for a given penalty $\bar{c}_d$, then the same strategy is optimal for every case with $c_d \geq \bar{c}_d$.
-This is rather intuitive: higher penalties strictly increase the total costs for any policy that executes upgrades outside the overhauls, while policies that only upgrade during overhauls yield the same total costs.

-This latter notion can be generalized: as the penalty $c_d$ increases, the optimal policy can only change to one where the total number of upgrades that are not jointly executed with overhauls is less.
+This is rather intuitive: higher penalties strictly increase the total costs for any policy that executes upgrades outside the overhauls, while policies that only upgrade during overhauls yield the same total costs. {Proposition~\ref{prop:MainCdResult} generalizes this notion, and shows that,} as the penalty $c_d$ increases, the optimal policy can only change to a policy where the number of upgrades that are not jointly executed with overhauls is smaller.

-\begin{proposition} As the penalty $c_d$ increases, the optimal policy can only change to one where the number of upgrades outside overhauls is less. \end{proposition}
+\begin{proposition} As the penalty $c_d$ increases, the optimal policy can only change to one where the number of upgrades outside overhauls is {reduced}. \end{proposition}

 In particular, if a policy $\Pi^*$ prescribes to only upgrade during overhauls, then $S^{\Pi^*}=0$.
-If this is the optimal policy for some penalty value $\bar{c}_d$, then Proposition \ref{prop:MainCdResult} implies that the optimal policy also only upgrades during overhauls for all $c_d \geq \bar{c}_d$.
-Since for any policy that only upgrade during overhauls, the total costs do not change in $c_d$, the minimum remains attained by upgrade strategy~$\Pi^*$.
+If $\Pi^*$ is the optimal policy for some penalty value $\bar{c}_d$, then Proposition~\ref{prop:MainCdResult} implies that the optimal policy also only upgrades during overhauls for all $c_d \geq \bar{c}_d$.

 \begin{corollary} Suppose that for a penalty $\bar{c}_d$, an optimal policy $\Pi^*$ prescribes to upgrade only at planned overhauls.
 For any setting with $c_d \geq \bar{c}_d$ and where the other parameter settings are the same, $\Pi^*$ is also an optimal policy. \end{corollary}